shmmsra/byoa/README.md

 - Follow the existing code style (use `.clang-format` for C++ code)
 - Write clear commit messages
-- Test on macOS and WindowsOS before submitting
+- Test on both macOS and Windows before submitting
 - Update documentation as needed
 - For C++ code, ensure C++23 compatibility